sydasif/my-pandoc-book/chapters/04-string.md

 >>> multiline_text = "The first line.\nSecond line.\nAnd third line."
 >>> lines = multiline_text.splitlines()
 >>> print(lines)
-# ['The first line.', 'Second line.', 'And third line.']
+# Output: ['The first line.', 'Second line.', 'And third line.']
 ```

 This functionality proves invaluable when dealing with multi-line text, such as reading content from files or processing structured data.